JamesShirk/SBU_GEM_clustering/README.md

 v_chan_num contains the 'v' channel numbers, e.g. all channels with signal above threshold where we counted a strip fiting.
 ADC and pulse time is the same, just the ADC and pulse time for the given hit.

 v_chan_num_split is after the 1D clustering.
 In this example, the code found 2 clusters, so they are split twofold.
 The same is done for the adc and pulse_time.
 Finally, the weighted channel numbers are made.
 This is the weighted average within a cluster, where the weight factor is the ADC.

+## Plotting

+Finally, one can see an example of how to use the data in the plot(df) function found in cluster.py.
+One can get the column of a data frame as an array by doing:

+        df['name'].to_numpy()

+Then all hits are correlated with one another and plotted.
+I'm still using ROOT to plot, remember you don't need to declare types in python.